When choosing to live or work abroad, navigating healthcare coverage and U.S. healthcare laws can be tricky.

 With expat health insurance, you can have access to quality medical care and comprehensive coverage in your host country.

-Health Coverage Abroad Is Crucial for Expats
+Why Is Health Coverage Abroad Crucial for Expats?

 While some U.S. citizens living abroad may not need to meet ACA requirements, it is critical to do your research and weigh your options to understand ACA exemption eligibility and potential penalties for non-compliance.